hojatsajadinia/AndRoPass/README.md

 ![RootBeerBypass](https://github.com/koengu/AndRoPass/raw/main/utils/resource/rootbeer.png)

 ##  Help

-Send your Apk file which AndRoPass was unable to bypass root detection mechanism to [Email](mailto:koengu@protonmail.com).
+If AndRoPass is unable to bypass the root/emulator detection of your app, please create an issue in this repository.

 ## License